A Tale of Two Monopolies: Concluding Remarks

 \section{Concluding Remarks}

-In this paper, we demonstrate that FOC and SOC based on price perturbations pin down how optimal selling mechanisms factor in distributional information.
-For SRS distributions, the approach characterizes the optimal mechanisms, and depending on the shape of $\zeta$, they feature pure bundling, mixed bundling, and probabilistic bundling with either finite or infinite menu sizes.\footnote{Since $\zeta$ facilitates the reduction of a two-dimensional problem to that of finding a one-dimensional function $\overline{u}$, we conjecture that this approach can be applied recursively to derive explicit solutions in higher-dimensional strictly regular distributions, such as the example of selling $N$ uniformly distributed items in \citet{giannakopoulos2018duality}.} As a result, we illustrate how a multiproduct monopolist accounts for multidimensional characteristics such as correlation and substitution or complementarity.
-Conversely, our approach also nails down necessary/sufficient conditions on the type distribution for a specific selling mechanism to be optimal.
-Moreover, FOC and SOC lead to novel insights on active as well as inactive bundles for general distributions.
+This paper demonstrates how FOC and SOC based on price perturbations pin down optimal selling mechanisms of a multiproduct monopoly.
+For SRS distributions, the approach characterizes the optimal mechanisms: Depending on the shape of $\zeta$, they feature pure bundling, mixed bundling, and probabilistic bundling with either finite or infinite menu sizes.\footnote{We also conjecture that a similar approach can be applied recursively to derive explicit solutions for specific high-dimensional distributions such as the $N$-item uniform distribution analyzed in \citet{giannakopoulos2018duality}.
+The challenge lies in how to utilize \eqref{Eqn_SOC} for $N\geq 3$, as the demand sets for inactive bundles can take various shapes in low dimensions.} As a result, we illustrate how a multiproduct monopolist accounts for multidimensional characteristics such as correlation and substitution or complementarity.
+Conversely, our approach also nails down conditions on the type distribution for a specific selling mechanism to be optimal.
+For an arbitrary number of products, FOC and SOC lead to novel insights on pooling bundles and active bundles for general distributions.

-Our paper complements the recent literature on optimal informationally robust selling mechanisms with multiple items.
-For instance, \citet{carroll2017robustness}, \citet{deb2023multi}, and \citet{che2024robustly} solve optimal multiproduct mechanisms that maximize the seller's worst-case revenue over information structures subject to marginal, moment, and MPC constraints, respectively.
-As opposed to leveraging the distributional information, these papers appeal to a saddle-point argument via finding a minmax information structure and a maxmin mechanism whose optimal revenue coincide.
-In contrast, our result demonstrates how the buyer's type distribution dictates optimal selling mechanisms such as whether and how to randomize/bundle.
-Comparing our Bayesian optimal revenue with the optimal revenue guarantees identifies the value of distributional information beyond moments or marginal distributions.
+Our paper complements the recent literature on optimal informationally robust selling mechanisms for multiproduct monopoly.
+For instance, \citet{carroll2017robustness}, \citet{deb2023multi}, and \citet{che2024robustly} solve optimal multiproduct mechanisms that maximize the seller's worst-case revenue over information structures subject to partial distributional information such as marginal, moment, or MPC constraints.
+Comparing optimal Bayesian mechanisms with their optimal informationally robust mechanisms identifies the value of acquiring distributional information beyond moments or marginals, as well as how more sophisticated bundling strategies account for the full distributional information.